AdobeDocs/experience-platform.en/help/query-service/derived-attributes.md

 {style="table-layout:auto"}

-## Generate Decile Datasets
+## Generate decile datasets

-In the airline loyalty data seen above, the `_profilefoundationreportingstg.mileage` value contains the number of miles flown by a member every time they fly.
-This data is used to create deciles for the number of miles flown over lifetime look-backs and the 1 month, 3 months, 6 months, 9 months, and 12 months periods.
-For this purpose, a dataset is created that contains deciles in a map data type for each loop-back period and an appropriate decile in a loop-back period assigned to each `membershipNumber`.
+In the airline loyalty data seen above, the `.mileage` value contains the number of miles flown by a member every time they fly.
+This data is used to create deciles for the number of miles flown over lifetime look-backs and a variety of lookback periods.
+For this purpose, a dataset is created that contains deciles in a map data type for each lookback period, and an appropriate decile for each lookback period assigned under `membershipNumber`.

-Next, the XDM schema must be enabled for Real-time Customer Profile to ensure that the dataset is associated with a user profile as an attribute.

 ### Enable the schema for Real-time Customer Profile

-Data being ingested into Experience Platform for use by Real-time Customer Profile must conform to an Experience Data Model (XDM) schema that is enabled for Profile.
+Data being ingested into Experience Platform for use by Real-time Customer Profile must conform to [an Experience Data Model (XDM) schema that is enabled for Profile](../xdm/ui/resources/schemas.md).
 In order for a schema to be enabled for Profile, it must implement either the XDM Individual Profile or XDM ExperienceEvent class.

-You can [enable a schema for use in Real-time Customer Profile using the Schema Registry API](../xdm/tutorials/create-schema-api.md) or the [Schema Editor user interface](../xdm/tutorials/create-schema-ui.md).
+[Enable your schema for use in Real-time Customer Profile using the Schema Registry API](../xdm/tutorials/create-schema-api.md) or the [Schema Editor user interface](../xdm/tutorials/create-schema-ui.md).
 Detailed instructions on how to enable a schema for Profile are available in their respective documentation.

-### Create a data type {#create-data-type}

-Data types are used as reference-type fields in classes or schema field groups and allow for the consistent use of a multi-field structure that can be included anywhere in the schema.
-Creation of the data type is a one-time step per sandbox, as it can be reused for all decile-related field groups.

-See the documentation for instructions on how to [define a custom data type](../xdm/api/data-types.md) using the [Schema Registry API](https://www.adobe.io/experience-platform-apis/references/schema-registry/).

-### Create the decile field group {#create-field-group}

-The creation of the field group is a one-time step per sandbox.
+Next, create a data type to be reused for all decile-related field groups.
+The creation of the decile field group is a one-time step per sandbox.
 It can also be reused for all decile-related schemas.

-See the documentation for instructions on how to [create filed groups through the UI](../xdm/ui/resources/field-groups.md#create).

 ### Create an identity namespace and mark it as the primary identifier {#identity-namespace}

-Identity namespaces are a component of [Identity Service](../identity-service/home.md) that serve as indicators of the context to which an identity relates.
-A fully qualified identity includes an ID value and a namespace.
-When matching and merging record data across profile fragments, both the identity value and the namespace must match.

-Custom namespaces can be created using the [Identity Service API](../identity-service/api/create-custom-namespace.md) or through the UI.
-See the [manage custom namespaces documentation](../identity-service/namespaces.md#manage-namespaces) for guidance on how to do this through the UI.

-The primary identity descriptor can either be assigned to a field in the Schemas UI or can be created using the Schema Registry API.
-See the documentation for instructions on how to [define an identity field in the Adobe Experience Platform UI](../xdm/ui/fields/identity.md#define-an-identity-field), or through the [Schema Registry API](../xdm/api/descriptors.md#create).
+Any schema created for use with deciles must have a primary identity assigned.
+You can [define an identity field in the Adobe Experience Platform Schemas UI](../xdm/ui/fields/identity.md#define-an-identity-field), or through the [Schema Registry API](../xdm/api/descriptors.md#create).

 Query Service also allows you to set an identity or a primary identity for ad hoc schema dataset fields directly through SQL.
 See the documentation on [setting a secondary identity and primary identity in ad hoc schema identities](./data-governance/ad-hoc-schema-identities.md) for more information.